ABOUT FORM THE FUTURE

 She has worked across both commercial and not-for-profit sectors during her illustrious career, including positions with Emap, the Barbican and the Telegraph, and has an MBA which she received from Westminster Business school.

 THE FORM THE FUTURE TEAM

 We are so proud and grateful to have been nominated for a number of awards since we created Form the Future in 2015.

-This year, we were absolutely ecstatic to win the Allia Award for Social Entrepreneurship in the Cambridge News & Media Business Excellence Awards and to be shortlisted for the Kate Gross Award for Social Enterprise and Business of the Year award in the Business Weekly Awards.
+Last year, we were absolutely ecstatic to win the Allia Award for Social Entrepreneurship in the Cambridge News & Media Business Excellence Awards and to be shortlisted for the Kate Gross Award for Social Enterprise and Business of the Year award in the Business Weekly Awards.

 Anne and Michaela were also selected alongside our Non-Executive Director, Jane, as some of Cambridge’s most inspirational businesswomen in celebration of International Women’s Day.